-Now into the last quarter of 2021… and international flights still a dream for many of us, Australians have continued the exploration of our own backyard, despite the border lockdowns.
-For those who can’t explore, a lot of us share what we can through social media and our own websites, as we look into the future to a changed and changing world…
+For those who can’t explore, we share what we can through social media and our own websites, as we look into the future to a changed and changing world…

 We hope you enjoy our blogs, where we will be bringing our thoughts, our musings, our experiences… through articles and blog style quirky ramblings.

+Central Australia remains a vibrant artistic centre, with amazing works from Aboriginal and non-Aboriginal artists.
 From our archives, we introduce “art in the park” or as in the case of Alice Springs “Art in the Botanic Garden“.
 Some of these works are still amazing even after all this time and look forward for the next event.
-Central Australia is a vibrant artistic centre, with amazing works from Aboriginal and non-Aboriginal artists.
-Check out our content Snapshots: Art of Alice Springs (the page and section Snapshots will continue to grow and evolve).

 There is the rare Waddy-wood (Acacia peuce), and if you can travel, you can see the waddy at the Mac Clarke Conservation Reserve.
 Even in our own backyards, we can be surprised and delighted by what grows and lives there.